pnp/PnP-Tools/Scripts/SharePoint.Hybrid.CloudSSA.Configuration/readme.md

 # Cloud Search Service Application Configuration #

 ### Summary ###
-This script is designed specifically for use with FastTrack service offerings
+This script is designed for configuring a SharePoint Server farm with a hybrid Cloud Search Service Application

 It requires the following variables: